fgpv-vpgf/fgpv-vpgf/docs/developer/panels.md

 # Panels

-The panels api allows you to watch, control, and create panels within the ramp viewer.
+The **panels** API allows you to **create**, **control**, and **watch** panels within the RAMP viewer.
+Any content not a part of the visual map is in a panel.

-Panels created through the api as well as default panels can be found in the `mapI.panels` array.

 ## Types

-There are three different types of panels, you get to choose which one works best for your use case:
+There are three different types of panel:

-1. Dialog - Opens over all other panels and disables all interaction with the viewer (via a transparent backdrop).
+1. **Dialog** - Opens over all other panels and disables all interaction with the viewer (via a transparent backdrop).
-2. Closeable - Has a close button in its header, opens over **persistent** panels and under a dialog.
-3. Persistent - Has no close button in its header, opens under all other panel types.

-In general **dialog panels** are best for getting the immediate attention of a user - either to act on the information provided in the panel, or to input information required by you.
+   > these are best for getting the immediate attention of a user - either to act on the information provided in the panel, or to input information required by you.

-A **persistent panel** is great for relaying a constant stream of information to the user, such as providing geographic coordinates of a clicked map point.
-It is also the perfect spot for interactive map controls like a time slider (for time enabled layers).
+2. **Closeable** - Has a close button in its header, opens over **persistent** panels and under a dialog.

-A **closeable panel** is the most common panel type.
+   > this is the most common panel type.
 It has a wide range of uses, and allows the user to close it when not needed.
 A good use case is for displaying intermittent data such as an identify click result.
+3. **Persistent** - Has no close button in its header, opens under all other panel types.
+   > great for relaying a constant stream of information to the user, such as providing geographic coordinates of a clicked map point.
+It is also the perfect spot for interactive    map controls like a time slider (for time enabled layers).

-## Creating a panel
+## Create

 First we'll create a new panel instance: